Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: The Restriction Functor

 \begin{proposition} Under the Kn\"orrer equivalences in Theorem \ref{prop:orlov}, we have a commutative diagram of $\cz$-linear dg categories:

-\end{proposition} \begin{proof} Suppose $\scr{E}$ is a locally free sheaf on $Z$: then it is pulled back from a locally free sheaf on $X$.
-Thus under the sequence of equivalences $\Coh(Z) \to \Coh(\tilde{Z})$ in Lemma \ref{lem:locally_free}, $\scr{E}$ is sent to $i_{\tilde{X}\ast}\scr{E}|_X[-1]$, which is evidently sent to zero under the pullback map to $D \times \CC^{\ast}$.
-Hence going either way around the diagram sends all locally free sheaves on $Z$ to zero.
+\end{proposition} \begin{proof} Suppose $\scr{E}$ is a locally free sheaf on $Z$ pulled back from a locally free sheaf on $X$.
+Then under the sequence of equivalences $\Coh(Z) \to \Coh(\tilde{Z})$ in Lemma \ref{lem:locally_free}, $\scr{E}$ is sent to $i_{\tilde{X}\ast}\scr{E}|_X[-1]$, which is evidently sent to zero under the pullback map to $D \times \CC^{\ast}$.
+Hence going either way around the diagram sends these locally free sheaves to zero.